fbernitt/hubot-gocd/README.md

 # hubot-gocd

-hubot-cron adds [GoCD](http://www.thoughtworks.com/products/go-continuous-delivery) monitoring support to hubot
+hubot-gocd adds [GoCD](http://www.thoughtworks.com/products/go-continuous-delivery) monitoring support to hubot

 [![Build Status](https://travis-ci.org/fbernitt/hubot-gocd.png?branch=master)](https://travis-ci.org/fbernitt/hubot-gocd)

+## Description

+This plugin enables hubot to react on GoCD build events as well as query the current build state of your projects.
+It queries the cctray.xml status file every two minutes and if a build switched, e.g. from green to red, hubot announces it to the defined chat channel.

-## Installation
+## Installation and Setup

 Add `hubot-gocd` to your package.json, run `npm install` and add hubot-gocd to `external-scripts.json`.